kbijakowski/docker_sfc_blueprint/README.md

     ```bash
     cfy uninstall cfy_lab_service_1
     ```
-2. You may execute some for mentioned before checks.
+2. You may execute some of mentioned before checks.
    You should have clean chain without services.
    You should observe the same behaviour like after execution of stage 1 commands.